Studying the Healthy Primary School of the Future

 “Children have more energy and behave more socially”

 In 2015, four primary schools in the Parkstad Limburg region embarked on the Healthy Primary School of the Future programme.
 Their goal was to become schools that don’t just educate children, but also teach them how to live healthy lives.
-All four schools introduced longer school days with more physical, social and cultural activities.
+All four so-called intervention schools introduced longer school days with more physical, social and cultural activities.
 Two of the schools also introduced a daily healthy lunch.
 Maastricht University studied the effects of the programme for four years, obtaining promising results.
 “The children have more energy and behave more socially”, says project leader Onno van Schayck, professor at CAPHRI.

 The study is a good example of close collaboration between researchers and partners in the region, which began with a programme to restructure the school day.
 To realise this idea, local educational board Movare – of which the four schools participating in the Healthy Primary School of the Future programme are members – worked together with Maastricht University, the Living Lab Public Health Limburg, the South Limburg Public Health Service, and two childcare organisations.
 They obtained support from several organisations, including the municipalities of Landgraaf and Brunssum and local social organisations, to implement the programme.